dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0801.md

+## 0801.
+Generic Programming

+In this chapter

+8.1 Why Generic Programming?

+8.2 Defining a Simple Generic Class

+8.3 Generic Methods

+8.4 Bounds for Type Variables

+8.5 Generic Code and the Virtual Machine

+8.6 Restrictions and Limitations

+8.7 Inheritance Rules for Generic Types

+8.8 Wildcard Types

 8.9 Reflection and Generics

 Generic classes and methods have type parameters.
 This allows them to describe precisely what should happen when they are instantiated with specific types.
 Prior to generic classes, programmers had to use the Object for writing code that works with multiple types.
 This was both cumbersome and unsafe.